A-lex-Ra/fastapi_tokens/README.md

 `pip install poetry` or `python -m pip install poetry`
 `poetry install`   – installs all requirements
 `uvicorn main:app` – runs a server, check it on <http://localhost>
+That's all!
+Now you can use HTTP for requesting.
+Also, there is test_user_client.py, a small example of work.

-Tests is working only on
+Tests is working only on empty (just launched) server, because they are sensitive to certain data.

 ## Extras
 ### Docker image